Adjustable to Fit the Rider

 Our saddle seat leather lifts to expose the ground seat shim under your saddle seat.
 The width of the saddle twist is critical to hip joint comfort.
-With our seat adjustable replaceable seat shimming system, you can make the seat twist narrow with a thicker shim or wider but closer to your horse with a thinner shim.
+With our adjustable seat shimming system, you can make the seat twist narrower with a thicker shim or you can make it wider but closer to your horse with a thinner shim.
+A thin shim under the top of your thigh can make an incredible difference in the angle and how your hips feel when sitting in the saddle seat.
 Finding a balance that’s right for you takes some trial and error.
-A thin shim under the top of your thigh can make an incredible difference in the angle and how your hips feel when sitting in the saddle seat.

 The ground seat’s shape can be adjusted to fit your body and riding preferences.
-Moving the pad forward creates a deeper pocket while moving it back removes it.
+Moving the pad forward creates a deeper pocket while moving it back removes it and tips your pelvis forward.
 Finding a neutral pelvis position is critical as you stack your body over your pelvis by aligning your heel, hip, and shoulder.
 Moving Shims under your seat allows you to find a neutral pelvis position, neither tilted forward nor back.

 Consider wider stirrups

-When you’re riding all day, you want stirrups that are wide and flat to provide maximum support over the ball of your foot.
+When you’re riding all day, you want wide and flat stirrups to provide maximum support over the ball of your foot.
 Consider purchasing trail stirrups with extra-wide treads.
 Look for shock-absorbing pads, which can improve foot and joint comfort.